Cheapest Pennsylvania General Liability Insurance Companies

 COMPANY HIGHLIGHTS

 Hands-on trades and personal service businesses get the lowest rates with ERGO NEXT.
 Handyman services, painting contractors, massage therapists and catering companies consistently pay less here than with other insurers.
-Operations spend an average $113 monthly, saving about $191 annually compared to typical Pennsylvania rates.
-ERGO NEXT ranks cheapest for 30% of business types we analyzed across the state.
+Operations spend an average of $113 monthly, saving about $191 annually compared to typical Pennsylvania rates.
+ERGO NEXT ranks as the cheapest for 30% of the business types we analyzed across the state.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Beauty, Body & Wellness Services, Childcare Services, Manufacturing, Other Professional Services, Pet Care Services, Transportation & Logistics
+• General industries: Beauty, Body and Wellness Services, Childcare Services, Manufacturing, Other Professional Services, Pet Care Services, Transportation and Logistics

 biBerk